Yproximite/yProx-CLI/README.md

 ### Publishing a new release

-This is automatically done by Travis and [semantic-release](https://github.com/semantic-release/semantic-release) when you merge a pull request.
+This is automatically done by Travis **every day** if there was a build in the last 24 hours.